SmarterApp/TDS_FixedFormPackager/README.md

 # TDS_FixedFormPackager
 Repository containing code for the fixed form packager.

-The Fixed Form Packager ingests test package information from an Excel (.xlsx) document with multiple worksheets and generates a fixed form test package in the 2nd generation (new) format.
+The Fixed Form Packager ingests test package information from an Excel (.xlsx) document with multiple worksheets as well as ingests Item metadata from GitLab using the GitLab API and generates a fixed form test package in the 2nd generation (new) format.

 ## Required Tools
 This project uses the following tools